bsutton/sounds/README.md

 Sounds is a fork of the Flutter Sound project.

+Sounds is almost a complete rewrite of the dart code from Flutter Sound.
+The aim of the rewrite has been resolve a number of issues apparent in Flutter Sound:
+* jank during playback.
+* crashes due to threading issues.
+* redesign the api so it is clean and consistent.
+* design an api that will accomodate future expansion of the core feature set.
+* provide additional features.
+* Hide internal apis from the public api.
+* Provide a consistent error handling mechanisim via exceptions.
+* Remove duplicated code.
+* Bring the code in line with Google's recommended best practices.

 <img src="https://raw.githubusercontent.com/bsutton/sounds/master/SoundsLogo.png" width="70%" height="70%" />

 <p align="left">
   <a href="https://pub.dartlang.org/packages/sounds"><img alt="pub version" src="https://img.shields.io/pub/v/sounds.svg?style=flat-square"></a>
 </p>

+## Overview
-This package provides audio recording and playback functionalities for both `android` and `ios` platforms
+The Sounds package is a Flutter package that provides audio recording and playback functionality for both the `android` and `ios` platforms.

-Sounds provides both an api and widgets for recording and playback.
+Sounds provides both a high level api and widgets for recording and playback.

+The api is designed so you can use the supplied widgets or roll your own.

-We support playback from:
+The Sounds package supports playback from:
-Assets
+* Assets
-Files
+* Files
-URL
+* URL
-Native Streams (with sync).
+* Native Streams (with sync).

-To control recording and playback:
+## Features
+The Sounds package includes the following features
 * Play audio without any UI
-* Play audio using the built in SoundPlayerUI
+* Play audio using the built in SoundPlayerUI Widget.
 * Play audio using the OSs' Media Player
 * Roll your own UI utilising the Sounds api.
 * Record audio without any UI
-* Record audio using the builtin SoundRecorderUI
+* Record audio using the builtin SoundRecorderUI Widget.
 * Roll your own Recording UI utilising the Sounds api.
+* Support for releasing/resuming resources when the app pauses/resumes.

 The key classes are:

 ## Api classes

-QuickPlay - instantly play audio either using the OSs' audio UI or headless.
+QuickPlay - instantly play an audio file (no ui).
+Perfect for the odd beep.

-Track - Defines a track including artist and a link to the media.
+Track - Defines a track including the artist details and the audio media.

 Album - play a collection of tracks via the OSs' audio UI.

-SoundPlayer - provides migration path from 3.0 FlutterTrackPlayer

-SoundPlayer - provides migration path from 3.0 SoundPlayer
+SoundPlayer - provides an api for playing audio including pause/resume/seek.

-SoundRecorder -  api to records audio.
+SoundRecorder - api for recording audio.

 ## Widgets